szz51723/TCBRN/README.md

-Copyright © 2025 State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, University of Wuhan.
-For questions, contact wangzhuoer@whu.edu.cn

 # TCCBRN
 This repository is the code of "TCCBRN: A Causal Convolutional Recurrent Network for Indirect Trajectory Prediction without its position information" on the HighD dataset.